fermayo/dpm/README.md

     $ go version
     go version go1.7.5 linux/amd64

-You can also list which commands are available by running:
+You can also list which commands are currently available by running:

     dpm list

-### Uninstalling commands

-To remove all commands from the current project, just run:

-    dpm uninstall